topherhunt/cheatsheets/_howto/phoenix_new/phoenix_new.md

 Review `mix.exs`:

+  * Set the Elixir version
+  * Ensure Phoenix is <= 1.4.6 to avoid the Phoenix.Controller log config bug
   * Add any deps you need
   * Review / compare to my other apps
-  * Set the Elixir version

 Update `.formatter.exs`, if you care to